john30/ebusd/docs/enhanced_proto.md

     `<FAILED> <master>`
     Indicates that the last arbitration request failed (arbitration was lost or sending failed).
     The data byte in `d` contains the master address that has won the arbitration.
+  * information response
+    `<INFO> <data>`
+    Transfers one data byte in response to the INFO request.
+The first byte transferred in response is the number of data bytes to be transferred (excluding the length itself).
+The format of the data sequence depends on the `info_id` value from the request.
+    The possible `info_id` values are defined below in the symbols section.
   * eBUS communication error
     `<ERROR_EBUS> <error>`
     Indicates an error in the eBUS UART.